Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

 ### Configure a Basic xApp Flow

 1. Create a new Flow in Cognigy and name it **Basic App Tutorial**.
-2. In the Flow editor, add an **xApp: Init Session** Node to initialize the app session.
+2. In the Flow editor, add an **xApp: Init Session** Node to initialize the xApp session.
 3. Below the **xApp: Init Session** Node, add an **xApp: Show Adaptive Card** Node.
 4. In the **AdaptiveCard Definition** field, paste the following JSON: